Located at 436 South 6th St., La Crescent

 With a few food drives and the support of businesses, the La Crescent Food Shelf was able to meet the basic needs of those that used it.
 People were able to use our shelf once a month and receive nutritionally balanced bags of food and at times some extras such as fresh produce from our community garden, farmers market and neighbors.

 Volunteers began to label shelves and read codes to determine the age of the cans before the food was distributed.
 The volunteers packed the number of bags according to the size of the family being served and an effort was made to meet nutritional guidelines.
 Accessories such as soaps, shampoo, toothpaste and toothbrushes, Kleenex and toilet paper were also made available.

-Our shelf serves all Houston county residents, though most of our clients live in La Crescent proper.
+Our shelf serves all Houston county residents, though the majority of our clients live in La Crescent proper.
 In 1998 we served 300 people for the year; in 2012 we served 3000 people.
-About 40% of our clients are children.
 In past years, 65 volunteers alternated over a 12 week period and packed food for the people in need.
 Many of these same people as well as other volunteers came in to help sort, check dates and stack the shelves during the various food drives held in the community during the course of the year.
 Prince of Peace Lutheran Church staff members also helped during the course of the week by distributing food from the church office.

 Today at the LA Crescent Food Shelf